👨👩👧👦 Prosocial Value¶

 "What would game design look like if our goals included reducing loneliness, decreasing toxicity and boosting a player’s positive connections with others?"

-Loneliness causes stress, depression, reduced lifespan and can lead to short term thinking associated with long term net negative outcomes.
+Loneliness causes stress, depression, reduced lifespan and can lead to short-term thinking associated with long-term net negative outcomes.
 Too often, our technologies and the games we design with them exacerbate, rather than solve this problem.
 This is not just applicable to children, but to our whole society.
-However, problems also come with opportunities:
+However, problems are always also opportunities:

 "Combining the known severity of the consequences of loneliness with the connections shown between games, technology, and loneliness, it becomes clear that this is a pressing issue [...]
 As the median age of the world population rises, there’s an opportunity as increasing numbers of older people play games."